keshov/Uniden-Modules/README.md

 Uniden-Modules
 ==============

-Modules to work with Uniden Radio scanners
+Perl modules to work with Uniden Radio scanners